Master Bathroom with freestanding tub and shiplap walls, the floor is dark gray 12x24 tiles and there are 2 vanities and a pair of barn doors.

 This would include square footage to a certain extent, although if you have to sacrifice ALL your favorite finishes to get the square footage, then you should definitely consider reducing your footprint.

-When it comes to the sizes of rooms, be reasonable about the sizes and how you will use the space, place furniture.
+When it comes to the sizes of rooms, be reasonable about the sizes and how you will use the space.

-Cut out your furniture to scale (usually 1″ = 4′ on the plan) and try arranging it in the space.
+Use an old cereal box to cut out your furniture to scale (usually 1″ = 4′ on the plan) and try arranging it in the space.
 Is there room to walk?
+Is it too big that it might feel cavernous?

 Another thing that is difficult to change later are cabinets.
 If you replace cabinets, you also will most likely need to replace your counters too and that is a very large expense, not to mention the demo involved.